Pipeline class

 Method Modifiers Description

-addFields(field, additionalFields) (Public Preview) Adds new fields to outputs from previous stages.This stage allows you to compute values on-the-fly based on existing data from previous stages or constants.
+addFields(field, additionalFields) Adds new fields to outputs from previous stages.This stage allows you to compute values on-the-fly based on existing data from previous stages or constants.
 You can use this to create new fields or overwrite existing ones (if there is name overlaps).The added fields are defined using Selectables, which can be:- Field: References an existing document field. - Expression: Either a literal value (see constant()) or a computed value with an assigned alias using Expression.as().Example:

-addFields(options) (Public Preview) Adds new fields to outputs from previous stages.This stage allows you to compute values on-the-fly based on existing data from previous stages or constants.
+addFields(options) Adds new fields to outputs from previous stages.This stage allows you to compute values on-the-fly based on existing data from previous stages or constants.
 You can use this to create new fields or overwrite existing ones (if there is name overlaps).The added fields are defined using Selectables, which can be:- Field: References an existing document field. - Expression: Either a literal value (see constant()) or a computed value with an assigned alias using Expression.as().Example:

 This stage allows you to calculate aggregate values over a set of documents.
 You define the aggregations to perform using AliasedAggregate expressions which are typically results of calling Expression.as() on AggregateFunction instances.